For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “Now you fuckin’ better behave yourself out there.
 Them boys are just itching for you to give them a reason to put a few half-dollar-sized holes in you.”
 She said, dead serious.
 “You understand?”

 The officer shook her head in exasperation and opened the cell door.
-“You’re not Hispanic, so don’t even talk like that around here.”
+“You’re not Hispanic, so you shouldn’t even talk like that around here.”

 Todd barely fit through the door as he walked out.
 He turned back to the cell to check to see if he had left anything behind.

-“You see anything I forgot, have the concierge messenger it over to me, will ya, Tootsie?”
-Scott said, turning back to the officer and then beyond her to the barred door at the end of the hallway.
+“You see anything I forgot, have the concierge messenger it over to me, will you, mi bonita?”
+Todd said, turning back to the officer and then beyond her to the barred door at the end of the hallway.

 Todd walked heavily down the bland green hallway.
 In addition to his black eye, there was nasty bruise above it on his forehead, partially covered by a bandage with a small blood spot in the center.
 Todd’s size XXL Big and Tall flannel shirt was torn at the right shoulder, hanging on by only a few threads and he had stains on the knees of his jeans.